chrislevn/chrislevn.github.io/_posts/2024-01-19-thought-process-project.md

 ## Development
 ![Source: Synotive](https://miro.medium.com/v2/resize:fit:1358/0*qZ1JOnVpPokvnr69.jpg)
 1. The first thing I would do is to confirm the architecture, tech stack, and database schema with the tech lead/CTO/tech manager.
-Then, estimate the deadline for each features and also collaborate with non-tech managers to align the deadline with the business needs.
+Then, estimate the deadline for each feature and also collaborate with non-tech managers to align the deadline with the business needs.
 This whole process will take around 1-2 weeks.
-Think of it from user perpective on how they would use this product.
+Think of it from the user's perspective on how they would use this product.
 Raise the questions "what if?" to cover test cases.

 > Remember that not all businesses will need a lot of technology.
 Be flexible and aim for solving the problems.

-An example can be from how you create user id to will read or write will be more frequent?
+An example can be from how you create a user id to will read or write will be more frequent?
 What kinds of data type and data structure will be used?
 What kind of database will need TTL (time to live)?
 Do we need to use cache? (my case yes, it was a lot faster).

 2. Then, I follow the deadlines to build small features.
-Anything big can be achieved by breaking it down to smaller tasks.
+Anything big can be achieved by breaking it down into smaller tasks.
 I used Github Issues and Projects to manage the tasks.

 - I tested interacting with databases, sending emails on local, etc.
 - Then, I figured to deploy the server.
 - Then, I configured the Github Actions and API to manage the flows.
-- Once I tested the product myself fully, I asked tech people in the team to first test it to see errors I couldn't see myself.
+- Once I tested the product myself fully, I asked tech people on the team to first test it to see errors I couldn't see myself.
-- Once all is satisfied, I tested with non-tech people to see if the product is easy to use for first time users.
+- Once all is satisfied, I tested with non-tech people to see if the product is easy to use for first-time users.

 > I found Copilot is super helpful to make deployment and testing faster.
 However, supervision is needed since it can make mistakes.

-> The flow above looks simple but what took me longest was making sure all the edge cases was covered and the product is easy to use to fit the business needs.
+> The flow above looks simple but what took me longest was making sure all the edge cases were covered and the product is easy to use to fit the business needs.
 That comes to optimization.

 ## Optimization
 ![Source: Baeldung](https://www.baeldung.com/wp-content/uploads/sites/4/2022/08/levels4-e1661327598293.png)
-SWE is not a deployed and done.
+SWE is not deployed and done.
 It's a constant progress.
 I found that the most important thing is to make sure the product is easy to use and fast.
 An example can be if the user has to wait 5s for the server to respond, they will leave.

 I found this server slowness comes from a few reasons.
-And also there are some questions I asked myself to improve the product:
+And also, there are some questions I asked myself to improve the product:
 - Server sleeps.
 Is there any way we can prevent this?
 - Lookup time is slow.
 Can we cache the data? or improve the algorithm?
-> An example is if we want to find the customer with most orders and there are a lot of finding and customers adding, we can use a heap?
+> An example is if we want to find the customer with the most orders and there are a lot of finding and customers adding, we can use a heap?

 - Server has "503 error" when deploying.
 Can we stage the deployment with dev, staging, and production with different servers?
-If we have test server, do we have authentication so only the team can access it?
+If we have a test server, do we have authentication so only the team can access it?
 - How can we prevent this from happening again?
 Do we have monitoring tools?
 Did we do profiling and performance testing?
 - For scaling, what are our SLOs (service level objectives)?
 What are our SLAs (service level agreements)?
 What are our KPIs (key performance indicators)?
 How do we measure them? and how do we improve them?
 - Testing will other people always have bugs.
-Did we have a good testing practices before deploying?
+Did we have good testing practices before deploying?
 - Did we have A/B testing?
 Did we have a way to rollback if the new feature is not working?
 - Did we have a way to alert the team if the server is down? or if the automation is not working?
 - Did we handle null, repeated sent emails, or other edge cases?